ishankgp/MF_return_tracker/README.md

 ```

 This will:
-- Start the Flask backend at http://127.0.0.1:5000
+- Start the Flask backend API at http://localhost:5000 (API only)
-- Start the Next.js frontend at http://localhost:3000
+- Start the Next.js frontend at http://localhost:3000 (Main UI)
-- Open your browser automatically
+- Automatically open your browser to http://localhost:3000
+- Access Flask root (http://localhost:5000) automatically redirects to the frontend

 ## 📦 Manual Installation